Entry class of the LeanIX Reporting Library. An instance of this class is globally available as lx variable.

 Returns Promise<ReportAllFactSheetsResponse>

 • Returns the configured or default meta data for a field at a Fact Sheet.
+Meta data includes display colors (bgColor, color) and icons for each possible field value, as configured in the workspace's view model.

 Parameters